YAVSRG/YAVSRG/README.md

 While Interlude stores all its data in the same folder as the exe by default, you can change that to a specific location - In YAVSRG/interlude/src/bin/Debug/net8.0/config.json you can edit `WorkingDirectory` to whatever is convenient

 I use `"C:/Interlude/dev"` on Windows
-If you previously built Interlude as a non-developer, I recommend setting it to `"../../../../../GAME"` so both builds share data
+If you previously built Interlude as a non-developer, setting it to `"../../../../../GAME"` means both builds share data
+If you previously installed Interlude somewhere else, setting it to that path means both copies share data

 <h2 align="center">🤝 Contributing</h2>

-Come join [the discord](https://discord.gg/tA22tWR) -- Send me playtesting feedback, feature requests, bug reports, etc. I'm active a lot in
+Come join [the discord](https://discord.gg/tA22tWR) -- Send me playtesting feedback, feature requests, bug reports, etc.

 Once up and running with the developer build instructions above, steps for contributing are outlined [here](https://github.com/YAVSRG/YAVSRG/tree/main/docs/contributors.md)